meldavis/autopac/README.md

 A major structural change is that I changed the names of all functions from 'minpac' to autopac because:

 * it kept me from accidently modifying the original "minpac" code when I thought I was modifying my version of it.
 * it prevents me from deleting the repo and still expecting to be able to duplicate it from the original version at github.

 ### Example
-See [example/myplugins.vim] for an annotated example.
+See [example](example/myplugins.vim) for an annotated example.

 ### Credit
-Thanks to k-takata for an excellent plugin.
+Thanks to [k-takata](https://github.com/k-takata) for an excellent plugin.